A Brief Discussion of Some Topics Illustrated Below

 Monthly average sunspot numbers from 1750 to 2005.
 (NASA)

-Changes in (X-ray wavelength) Solar appearance, and the Solar cycle of activity.
+Changes in (X-ray wavelength) Solar appearance during the Solar cycle of activity.

 (NOAA+Zurich+RDCX (D.V.Hoyt) + CNRS/INSU (J.P.Legrand) + Ondrejov Obs.
 (K.Krivsky))